-- 4.11.1 All sidewalks, public-use buildings, and public open spaces should be in compliance with Barrier-Free Design Standards.
-All accessible design elements must conform to all applicable Federal, Provincial and local laws and building codes. - 4.11.2 Ramps and related elements should be simple in their design and be visually integrated with the overall building design and site plan.
-They should not appear as a non-integrated add-on to a building face. - 4.11.3 In most cases, the principal public entrance to a building should also be the principal entrance for handicapped accessibility.
+In most cases, the principal public entrance to a building should also be the principal entrance for handicapped accessibility.
 In existing buildings, where only one route is determined to be accessible other than the principal public entrance, a rear or side service entrance may be considered.

-4.12 Street Furniture Creates a Unified Visual Appearance in Downtown
+G.35 Street Furniture Creates a Unified Visual Appearance in Downtown

-4.12.1 A unified streetscape image adds to the overall visual quality of the downtown.
+A unified streetscape image adds to the overall visual quality of the downtown.
 In general, installing standard benches, trash receptacles, and bike stands will unify the visual quality of the downtown through the use of a common colours, materials, and patterns.
 However, on occasion, based upon a design review by the appropriate group, street furniture might be designed to create a unique street feature, a visual statement, or even a public work of art.

-Standards have been established for the following street elements for the downtown:
+Standards should be established for the following street elements for the downtown: